A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Experiments

 \subsection{Rank Settings}

-In this subsection, we verified the impact of different rank settings on emotion recognition accuracy using the IEMOCAP dataset.
-The experimental results are shown in Fig \ref{fig:rank}.
-From Fig \ref{fig:rank}, we can easily observe that when $rank=45$, the training effect of the model is the best.
-When the rank is between 30 and 55, the training effect of the model is stable.
+We verified the impact of different rank parameter settings on the accuracy of emotion recognition on the IEMOCAP dataset.
+The experimental results are shown in the Fig \ref{fig:rank}.
+We observe that when $rank=45$, the training effect of the model is the best, and the training effect of the model is stable when the rank is between 30 and 55.
 When $rank > 45$, the training result of the model becomes unstable and the effect is poor.
 Therefore, better experimental results can be obtained by using lower ranks.
 Therefore, better experimental results can be obtained by using lower ranks.